Networking code for Zebra. 🦓

 when it is overloaded.

-A database of peers, their advertised services, and information on when they were last seen.
+A database of peer listener addresses, their advertised services, and information on when they were last seen.

 Configuration for networking code.